Defendants filed a brief in response to the Court's order.

 Department of Education’s Opening Brief

-On September 5, 2018, the Department filed its opening brief in the Ninth Circuit Court of Appeals challenging the District Court’s preliminary injunction order.
+The Department filed its opening brief in the Ninth Circuit Court of Appeals challenging the District Court’s preliminary injunction order.

 Department of Education’s Excerpt of Records